Javier Milei: Economy

 2025 was a turbulent year for Milei.
 Inflation had become 1.5% a month, and poverty had markedly fallen to 31.6%, the lowest it had been since 2018.
 In the first half of 2025, reports indicate that the middle class grew by 7.7 million, rebounding back to pre-pandemic levels of 39% Moody's have increased Argentina's rating from 'Ca' to 'Caa3 as Argentina's economy demonstrates solid recovery progress.
-GDP is expected to grow 5.5% in 2025, and average wages increased 20.7% in the first half of 2025, outpacing the country's 15.1% inflation rate.
-Milei has contended that a fiscal surplus remains non-negotiable, with a target of 1.6% for 2025.
+While average wages increased 20.7% in the first half of 2025, outpacing the country's 15.1% inflation rate, and GDP was expected to grow 5.5%, final GDP for the year ended up at 4.37%, and while wages rose 28.8%, the inflation rate reached 31.8%, resulting in a 2.5% decline in real purchasing power.
+Milei contended that a fiscal surplus remained non-negotiable, with a target of 1.6% for 2025, and a surplus of 1.4% was achieved.

 Karina's scandal and the subsequent loss of the legislative elections in Buenos Aires resulted in backlash from the markets, temporarily jeopardizing the macro-economic situation that Milei had dedicated his presidency to date, as the market feared that Milei losing the midterm elections would result in the stifling of his agenda.
 The meltdown caused Argentina to blow through 1 billion dollars of reserves to uphold the peso.
 U.S. Secretary of the Treasury Scott Bessent's announcement that all options are available between the American treasury and Argentine government halted the gradual implosion.
 The economic reforms and policies have had a significant impact on the average Argentine, as some common expenses such as private school tuition and health insurance plans have risen above CPI.

 Despite soaring disapproval ratings, Milei achieved victory in the legislative elections of 2025, attaining a larger than expected share of votes.
 The victory galvanized the economy, leading towards bonds increasing by 23% in a day, the Argentine stock market growing by 70% compared to last month and the peso briefly appreciating in value.
 The country risk index dropped by 40% after the elections.

+President Milei stopped an economic crises from unraveling even further in 2024, but recovery has proven difficult and in some cases uneven.
+“Without investment, amid business closures and no formal job creation, the Argentine economy is moving neither backward nor forward,” said Lorenzo Sigaut Gravina, an economist at consulting firm Equilibra, which forecasts just two percent growth this year.